Understanding the challenges of providing acute oncology care

 When were acute oncology services in the devolved nations first developed?

 The first acute oncology service in Wales was established in 2011 in North Wales; services in South Wales were set up between 2013 and 2018.
 In Northern Ireland, the first acute oncology service began in 2010 in the Southern Health and Social Care Trust.
 It provided the basis for the development of acute oncology services across the remaining four trusts, which began in 2014.
 In Scotland, the philosophy behind acute oncology services began in 2009 with the provision of unscheduled care in inpatient wards during weekdays.
-Since 2012 there has been service development both within cancer centres (creation of acute oncology assessment units) and new acute oncology services in acute and district general hospitals (outreach or at the point of admission).
-For ...
+Since 2012 there has been service development both within cancer centres (creation of acute oncology assessment units) and new acute oncology services in acute and district general hospitals (outreach or at the point of ...